hbekel/charcomp/README.md

 ![Antik 1 output upper case](images/antik-1-output-upper.png)

+and

 ![Antik 1 output mixed case](images/antik-1-output-mixed.png)

 ### Assault machine (upper case, no proper symbols)

 ![Assault machine input](images/assault-machine-input.gif)

-As you can see, this input charset does not contain any usable symbols, so we skip the copying of symbols using the --skip-symbols
+This input charset does not contain any usable symbols, so we skip the copying of symbols using the --skip-symbols
 option: